20+ years of real-world security experience, built for small business

 We provide education on secure communication practices, privacy settings, account security, and recognizing technology-facilitated abuse.
 Knowledge is the foundation of digital safety.

-We regularly share insights from our case work on our blog, Family Sentinel, where we discuss digital safety strategies, case studies, and resources for survivors and advocates.
+Kenneth has been featured on podcasts including Slam The Gavel and shares insights on our blog, Family Sentinel, covering digital safety strategies, case studies, and resources for survivors and advocates.

 If you're a domestic violence advocacy organization, shelter, or survivor services provider interested in digital safety resources for your clients, we'd like to hear from you.